KaraniWachira/ballparkbuzz/README.md

 ### Where the fun never strikes out!

 A web application built using Angular, Bootstrap, and Firestore DB, hosted on Firebase Hosting.
-BallparkBuzz aims to provide the latest news, updates, and analysis on the Nairobi Baseball Community League, Softball National League, Little League Kenya, and Baseball 5 League.
+Diamond Digest aims to provide the latest news, updates, and analysis on the Nairobi Baseball Community League, Softball National League, Little League Kenya, and Baseball 5 League.

 #### Features: